Cape Cod Regional Technical High School: Technical competitions

 Each year, students at Cape Cod Tech have the opportunity to participate in various technical competitions.
-For example, students in the Horticulture program have the opportunity to participate in Future Farmers of America competitions, and students in the Hotel, Restaurant, and Business Management program may participate in DECA.
+For example, students in the Horticulture program have the opportunity to participate in Future Farmers of America competitions, and students in the hotel, Restaurant, and Business Management program may participate in DECA.
 Students enrolled in all other CCT technical programs may participate in SkillsUSA which hosts district, state, and national competitions between technical schools for students to show what they have learned.
 Carol Olsen, a Graphic Arts instructor, organizes Cape Cod Tech's involvement in SkillsUSA.

 Renewable energy

 Cape Cod Tech offers a recycling program called the "Green Beings", which was started in 2005.
 The school is also home to a Renewable Energy Center (REC).
 Construction on the REC building was completed in the spring of 2009, and the grand opening for the facility took place in October 2009.

 Radio station

-Cape Cod Tech holds the license for a radio station, WCCT-FM 90.3, which broadcast actively from 1989 to 2014.
+Cape Cod Tech held the license for a radio station, WCCT-FM 90.3, which broadcast actively from 1989 to 2014.
 It primarily rebroadcast WBUR-FM in Boston, though it did produce student-run programming for most of its history.
+The Federal Communications Commission cancelled WCCT-FM's license effective January 24, 2024.